eciii/pkdb/Ideal specs/Programming language.md

 #
 # Within a box, the let keyword is used to declare members.
 The let keyword can
 # be followed by the pub keyword to declare that member as public.
 Note that
-# public means read-only public; to make a data member writtable just define a
+# public means read (and execute in the case of functions) only; to make a data
-# function that sets it.
+# member writtable just define a function that sets it.
 #
 # Regarding parameters in a function signature:
 #